Designations Congruent with Things: Chapter 23

 The kids hiss in edgeless discontent.

-“Nah,” Newt replies, lifting his head off Hermann’s shoulder, adjusting his glasses into their proper alignment.
+“Nah.”
+Newt lifts his head off Hermann’s shoulder and adjusts his glasses into proper alignment.
 “I got it.”

-He snaps, left handed, once, and, with a twinge of pain, the lights come on.
+He snaps once and, with a twinge of pain, the lights come on.

 Hermann observes the change in illumination and reacts by flinching.
-He then correlates his observation with Newt’s snapping and looks at Newt, eyebrows pressed together, mouth open slightly.
-He then realizes that causation between the finger snap and the illumination is implied, but not explained by any conventional mechanism, at which point his expression changes from ‘startled hypothesizing’ to ‘total astonishment,’ which is, by far, the rarest of expressions in the Gottliebian Catalogue.
+He correlates his observation with Newt’s snapping and looks at Newt, eyebrows pressed together, mouth open.
+He realizes that causation between the finger snap and the illumination is implied, but not explained by any conventional mechanism, at which point his expression changes from “startled hypothesizing” to “abject astonishment” which is by far the rarest of expressions in the Gottliebian Catalogue.
 Newt has, in fact, only witnessed this expression on three other occasions.
-One—the first time Hermann had connected Newt in the flesh with Newton Geiszler, Ph.D.
-Two—the time that a dermal sample from Yamarishi had, surprisingly, contained a macro version of a (fortunately detoxified) nematocyst that had, um, kind of discharged into Newt’s forearm and pinned him to his own lab bench until he’d had the Improbably Dreamy Intern unbolt the bone saw from the wall to cut through the thing.
-Three—the time that Newt had articulately, politely, and successfully advocated for funding Hermann’s quantum cartography project at the expense of kaiju immunological susceptibility profiling.
+One—the first time Hermann had connected Newt in the flesh with Newton Geiszler, PhD.
+Two—the time a dermal sample from Yamarashi had, surprisingly, contained a macro version of a (skillfully detoxified) nematocyst that had, um, kind of discharged into Newt’s forearm and pinned him to his own lab bench until he’d had the Improbably Dreamy Junior Intern unbolt a bone saw from the wall to cut through the thing.
+Three—the time Newt had articulately, politely, and successfully advocated for funding Hermann’s quantum cartography project at the expense of kaiju immunological susceptibility profiling.

-This is improving his mood by about eight thousand percent,
+This is improving his mood by about four thousand ninety-six percent.

 “What?” he says, in his most perfect approximation of absent-minded innocence, pure as unsplit light.
 “What’s that look?”

-“How did you—” Hermann begins, then looks at Newt again, his expression changing from astonishment into something Newt finds confusing—like he’s pulling answers straight off Newt’s face or out of his brain.
+“How did you—” Hermann begins, then looks at Newt again.
+His expression changes from astonishment into something Newt finds confusing, like he’s pulling answers off Newt’s face or out of his brain.
 It’s a weird look, a weird one; a look Newt doesn’t like.
-With the extreme caution of a guy sitting on an explosive stack of insight-disparity, Hermann asks, “have you been crying?”
+With the extreme caution of a guy sitting on an explosive stack of insight-disparity, Hermann asks, “Have you been crying?”

-This snaps him, straight and brief, to outrage-veiled despair.
+This snaps Newt, straight and brief, to outrage-veiled despair.

 “What?”
 Newt demands.
-“No. No, how can you even ask me that.
-That’s what you’re going to ask me.
-Out of all the things that you could be asking at this precise moment, that’s what you’re going with, the crying thing.
-What happened to you.
-A drive-by starvation diet.
+“No. No. How can you even ask me that?
+That’s what you’re going to ask me?
+Out of all the things you could be asking at this precise moment, that’s what you’re going with?
+The crying thing?
+What happened to you?
+A drive-by starvation diet?
 You look awful.
 Take a nap and eat a piece of pie or something.
-Stop being so compensatorily abstemious all the damned time.
-He tries for a dramatic exit, he tries hard, but Hermann is something like eight times faster than he is when it comes to reflexive responses and that’s on a goodday, so all Newt manages to do is shift backwards in preparation for a vertical energy expenditure before Hermann yanks one of his ankles forward and gets a hand clenched around a whole swath of Newt’s stupid sweater in a weirdly badass maneuver.
-Who reflexively destabilizes someone.
-These are some Jaeger-pilot level skills that Hermann is evincing, but Newt doesn’t care, Newt isn’t envious, Newt doesn’t think that’s cool, Newt has his own things going, his own things, like a rationalism vacation and helping the fish kids live up to their full intellectual potentials, and ignoring Mako, and being a jerk to nice people.
+Stop being so compensatorily abstemious all the damned time.”
+He tries for a dramatic exit, he tries hard, but Hermann is something like eight times faster than he is when it comes to reflexive responses, and that’s on a good day, so all Newt manages to do is shift backwards in preparation for a vertical energy expenditure before Hermann yanks one of his ankles forward and gets a hand clenched around a whole swath of Newt’s stupid sweater in a weirdly badass maneuver.
+Who reflexively destabilizes someone?
+These are some Jaeger-pilot level skills Hermann is evincing, but Newt doesn’t care, Newt isn’t envious, Newt doesn’t think that’s cool, Newt has his own things going, his own things, like a rationalism vacation and helping the fish kids live up to their full intellectual potentials, and ignoring Mako, and being a jerk to nice people.

-He tries to communicate all of this to Hermann, EPIC Rapport style, by glaring, but even that’s not working out very well because he can’t get his glares up to maximum wattage when he’s exhausted, and it’s hard to hold on to the glaring wattage he does have when his face hurts and his eyes hurt, and when he is tired, god he is tired, he is justvery tired, very, and he does not particularly care for the way that he is being looked at right now by his colleague, not that it’s not a nice look, it is a nice look, that’s the problem with it, it’s a little too nice; it’s one that’s full of way too much sympathy and empathy and pity and Newton-I-get-your-soul-in-a-literal-way-a-way-so-literal-that-I-will-in-fact-give-you-a-five-hour-hug-as-you-weep-continuously-all-over-my-fancy-math-professor-outfit-with-narrow-lapels-or-not-it’s-up-to-you-buddy-you-take-your-time-and-decide-when-you-want-your-nervous-breakdown-to-be-I’ll-just-stay-over-here-helping-you-put-it-off-I’d-do-that-indefinitely-for-you-because-of-hard-to-explain-reasons-like-intellectual-admiration-and-the-guitar-thing-whatever-that-is-don’t-ask-me-I’ll-just-deny-it-and-also-I’d-do-it-out-of-professional-solidarity-and-respect-in-memory-of-all-those-times-we-tried-so-hard-to-map-the-boundaries-of-human-thought-and-extend-the-edges-of-human-knowledge-for-the-purpose-of-saving-our-species-those-were-some-good-times-and-worth-a-shoulder-cry-or-two-for-sure-also-keep-in-mind-that-we-live-in-the-future-and-dudes-can-cry-now-sometimes-it’s-a-thing-just-don’t-question-it-you-play-Portal-like-a-champ-that’s-literally-the-only-thing-that-matters-everyone-is-envious-of-you-so-it’s-fine-if-you-want-to-spend-weeks-and-weeks-just-sort-of-leaking-from-the-eyes-because-your-Portal-skills-and-your-academic-pedigree-just-allow-for-that-sort-of-thing-there’s-no-need-for-all-of-this-self-castigation-you’re-doing.
+He tries to communicate all of this to Hermann, EPIC Rapport-style, by glaring, but even that’s not working out very well because he can’t get his glares up to maximum wattage when he’s exhausted, and it’s hard to hold on to the glaring wattage he does have when his face hurts and his eyes hurt, and when he is tired, god, he’s tired, he is just very tired, very, and he doesn’t particularly care for the way he’s being looked at right now by his colleague, not that it’s not a nice look, it is a nice look, that’s the problem with it, it’s a little too nice; it’s full of way too much sympathy and empathy and pity and Newton-I-get-your-soul-in-a-literal-way-a-way-so-literal-I-will-in-fact-give-you-a-five-hour-hug-as-you-weep-continuously-all-over-my-fancy-math-professor-outfit-with-narrow-lapels-or-not-it’s-up-to-you-buddy-you-take-your-time-and-decide-when-you-want-your-nervous-breakdown-to-be-I’ll-just-stay-over-here-helping-you-put-it-off-I’d-do-that-indefinitely-for-you-because-of-hard-to-explain-reasons-like-intellectual-admiration-and-the-guitar-thing-whatever-that-is-don’t-ask-me-I’ll-just-deny-it-and-also-I’d-do-it-out-of-professional-solidarity-and-respect-in-memory-of-all-those-times-we-tried-so-hard-to-map-the-boundaries-of-human-thought-and-extend-the-edges-of-human-knowledge-for-the-purpose-of-saving-our-species-those-were-some-good-times-and-worth-a-shoulder-cry-or-two-for-sure-also-keep-in-mind-that-we-live-in-the-future-and-dudes-can-cry-now-sometimes-it’s-a-thing-just-don’t-question-it-you-play-Portal-like-a-champ-that’s-literally-the-only-thing-that-matters-everyone-is-envious-of-you-so-it’s-fine-if-you-want-to-spend-weeks-and-weeks-just-sort-of-leaking-from-the-eyes-because-your-Portal-skills-and-your-academic-pedigree-just-allow-for-that-sort-of-thing-there’s-no-need-for-all-of-this-self-castigation-you’re-doing.

 Newt snaps his fingers again, and the lights go off.